 Displays the percentage of capacity reduced by compression of capacity saving or the percentage of capacity of the parity group reduced by accelerated compression against the capacity used by the virtual volume mapped to this pool before the reduction.

-This command supports the following storage systems: VSP F1500, VSP G1x00, VSP G350, G370, G700, G900, VSP F350, F370, F700, F900.
 The saved capacity does not include the amount of metadata, garbage data, metadata reduction, and garbage data reduction.